AqwamCreates/DataPredict/docs/API/ExperienceReplays/BaseExperienceReplay.md

 #### Parameters:

-* resetFunction: The function that resets the base experience replay object.
+* resetFunction: The function to run when reset() is called.

 ### reset()